pelican-plugins/image-process/Readme.rst

       'thumb': ["crop 0 0 50% 50%", "scale_out 150 150 True", "crop 0 0 150 150"],
       }

-These transformations tell ``Image process`` to transform the image referred by the ``src`` attribute of an ``<img>`` according to the list of operations specified and replace the ``src`` attribute by the URL of the transformed image.
+These transformations tell *Image Process* to transform the image referred by the ``src`` attribute of an ``<img>`` according to the list of operations specified and replace the ``src`` attribute by the URL of the transformed image.